RHODE ISLAND ASSOCIATION OF ASSESSING OFFICERS

 E. QUORUM: A quorum shall consist of not less than 25% of regular members in good standing.

-A. HOW TO AMEND: This constitution may be amended by a two-thirds majority vote of the regular members in good standing present and voting at any time during the year, however, changes will not take effect until the annual meeting, provided that notice of any proposed amendment shall have been sent via either regular mail or electronic mail to all regular members not less than tliirty (30) days prior to any meeting.
+A. HOW TO AMEND: This constitution may be amended by a two-thirds majority vote of the regular members in good standing present and voting at any time during the year, however, changes will not take effect until the annual meeting, provided that notice of any proposed amendment shall be sent via electronic mail to all regular members not less than thirty (30) days prior to any meeting.

 SECTION I: The following is a format for conducting association meetings: